-The issue of Intimate Care is a sensitive one and will require staff to be respectful of each individual's needs.
-The student's dignity should always be preserved with a high level of privacy, choice and control.
-There should be a high awareness of Safeguarding Issues.
-Staff behaviour must be open to scrutiny and staff must work in partnership with parents / carers to provide continuity of care for young people at Bowling Green Academy wherever possible.
+Proving intimate care is part of our duty of care for children who come to our school.
+The issue of intimate care is a sensitive one and will require staff to be respectful of the child's needs.
+The child's dignity should always be preserved with a high level of privacy, choice and control.
+There shall be a high awareness of child protection issues.
+Staff behaviour must be open to scrutiny and staff must work in respectful partnership with parents/carers to provide continuity of care to children/young people wherever possible.